willstepp/writings/hunger/hunger-01.md

   “Mohe has been flirting with Leoti.
 I have seen it before.
 What do you think about that?”
   “Let him.
 I don’t care what that frog eater does.”
   Tye laughed.
 Then he dropped his own spear on the ground next to him.
   “Use mine.
 Challege him again, for me.
 I just want to see the look on that ugly face when you beat him.
-Imagine!”
+Imagine.”
   The boy looked at his friend with a curious expression.
   “My spear is good.
 See for yourself.”
   Tye picked up the spear and examined it.
 He felt the leather straps and ran his hand along the spine, looking for any imperfection, but found nothing.